binazgreat/alx-higher_level_programming/0x05-python-exceptions/README.md

 Task 5 - Write a function that divides element by element 2 lists.
 Task 6 - Write a function that raises type exception.
 Task 7 - Write a function that raises a name exception with a message.
-Task 8 -Write a function that prints an integer.
+Task 8 - Write a function that prints an integer.
+Task 9 - Write a function that executes a function safely